abbreviatedman/spellbound/data/quotes.md

 566
 00:28:57,169 --> 00:28:59,452
-I will infuse you with...
+I will infuse you with…

 567
 00:28:59,505 --> 00:29:02,539